 The Australian mining industry is extremely diverse in size, geographical focus, type of commodity and stage of development.
-It comprises several of the world’s largest (and generally highly profitable) diversified resource companies, including BHP Billiton and Rio Tinto, together with a significant number of mid-tier producers, junior explorers and mining service providers, operating globally while maintaining an Australian base.
+It comprises several of the world's largest (and generally highly profitable) diversified resource companies, including BHP Billiton and Rio Tinto, and a significant number of mid-tier producers, junior explorers and mining service providers, operating globally while maintaining an Australian base.

 This vast diversity within a capital-intensive industry has generated the need for funds to be raised through many sources and structures.
 Many junior to mid-tier exploration companies, who produce little in the way of consistent revenue, are generally considered unsuitable for traditional debt financing, and consequently seek to satisfy their capital requirements through equity (or hybrid equity) funding.
 Larger producing mining companies generally have a number of options as, in addition to being able to fund activities through operating revenue, they can more readily obtain funding through debt sources.

 This chapter discusses the regulation of equity capital markets in Australia, specifically focusing on mining companies listed on the ASX.
-While the mining industry also relies heavily on debt and bond markets, discussion of such markets is largely beyond the scope of this chapter.
+While the mining industry also relies heavily on debt and bond markets, discussion of those markets is largely beyond the scope of this chapter.

 II CAPITAL RAISING

 Australia has an extensive legal and regulatory framework governing equity fundraising activities.
 The principal legislation is the Corporations Act 2001 (Cth) (the Corporations Act) (in particular, Chapter 6D) and, additionally for companies listed on the ASX, the listing rules of the ASX (the Listing Rules).